hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/forecasting/README.md

 ## 💼 Business Impact

-This pipeline enables:
+This forecasting pipeline enables:

-- Demand forecasting for inventory planning
+- Accurate demand planning
 - Revenue projection using AOV assumptions
-- Identification of high-risk products and customers
+- Identification of high-risk products and churn-prone customers
-- Data-driven decision-making
+- Data-driven decision-making for operations and marketing

 ---